 Fluorescence

-Most light pink Pastel Pyropes, such as the pink gem from Tanzania shown below, fluoresce pink or red under longwave UV light due to chromium.
+Most light pink Pastel Pyropes, such as the pink gem from Tanzania shown below, fluoresce pink or red under longwave UV light due to the presence of chromium.
 Chromium fluorescence in these Garnets is only possible due to the relatively low iron content.
 Magnetic susceptibility in fluorescent Pastels is due primarily to manganese rather than iron.

 Pink Pastel Pyrope, (Tanzania), 6.43ct